 “There’s been a full-fledged firefight overnight,” said the constable as he set down his cup.
 “It happened in the foothills of the Eastwall Range’s western spur, about 800 kilometers southeast of here.
 A group of locals were attacked by a group of off-worlders.”

 “Your report states that one of the off-worlders is an Imperial noble,” commented Rene as he glossed through the pile of paperwork in the folder.

-“Yes,” replied Jean, “His Lordship Marquis Toyama Weston of Narmada.
+“Yes,” replied Jean, “His Excellency Marquis Toyama Weston of Narmada.
 He has stated that the other off-worlders were acting under his direct authority.”

 “Have any of them been before a magistrate in the past?” asked Rene.

 “Only one,” said Jean, “Tornado Hansen of Beleton.
 He was involved in an altercation last year related to a card game at the Lonely Bull tavern here in Belle Plain.
 He got into a fight with two other men after one of them accused him of cheating.
 His actions were judged to be self-defense and the matter was dropped.”

 “Interesting company the Marquis is keeping these days,” commented Rene as he continued shuffling through the papers.
 He suddenly stopped and picked up several sheets that were clipped together.
 “Three fatalities, constable?”

 Jean nodded, gravely.
 “And two more who were injured in the fight; one of them is hospitalized with over two dozen fire venom beetle bites.
 The doctors are keeping him sedated until his body can purge the venom.”